MichaIng/DietPi-Docs/docs/software/media.md

     If you have MPD installed you can use it as an input source.

-    First you need to ensure that MPD outputs to a pipe you can do this in two ways.
+    First you need to ensure that MPD outputs to a pipe you can do this in two ways:

-    1) Install CAVA from the DietPi software list.
+    1. Install CAVA from the DietPi software list.
-    OR
-    2) Add the following to `/etc/mpd.conf` and restart with `systemctl restart mpd`
+    2. OR: Add the following to `/etc/mpd.conf` and restart with `systemctl restart mpd`

         ```
         audio_output {
             type "fifo"
             enabled "yes"
             name "snapcast"
             path "/tmp/mpd.fifo"
             format "48000:16:2"
         }
         ```

     Once you have done that you then need to add the following to `/etc/snapserver.conf` under `[stream]`.
 The `name` is the name as it will appear to Snapcast clients here I have called it `myMPD`.
 Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>